 - Are not affected by weather or altitude

-- Penetrate deep into the skin layers and cause much damage to the skin's DNA, collagen and elastin
+- Associated with the signs of premature aging, they penetrate deep into the skin layers and cause much damage to the skin's DNA, collagen and elastin

 - Are 20 times more abundant than UVB

 - Skin cancer, sun spots and wrinkles are all a result of over exposure to UVA rays

 - SPF (sun protection factor) number shows the level of protection from UVB rays

 - Responsible for erythema (redness and burning) which is a natural indication that your skin has received too much radiation.